Saeghxx/Labs1-2semester/Labop3/README.md

 The project contains a `memoize` function that:

 * caches function results based on input arguments
-* returns cached values for повторні виклики
+* returns cached values for repeated calls
-* supports configurable cache size
+* supports configurable cache size and eviction policies

-Cache key is created using `JSON.stringify(arguments)`.
+Cache keys are generated using `JSON.stringify(arguments)`.

 ---

 ## Cache Eviction Strategies

-* **LRU (Least Recently Used)** – removes the oldest unused entries
+* **LRU (Least Recently Used)** – removes the least recently used entries
-* **LFU (Least Frequently Used)** – removes least accessed entries
+* **LFU (Least Frequently Used)** – removes the least frequently accessed entries
-* **TTL (Time-Based Expiry)** – removes expired entries based on time
+* **TTL (Time-Based Expiry)** – removes cached entries after a configurable time limit
-* **Custom Policy** – user-defined eviction function
+* **Custom Policy** – allows users to define their own eviction logic

 ---

 ## Performance

-Cache automatically prunes entries when limit is reached to prevent excessive memory usage.
+The cache automatically removes unnecessary entries when the size limit is reached, helping prevent excessive memory consumption and improving efficiency.

 ---

 ## Usage

-The memoized function is created by wrapping a pure function using memoize().
-After that, it can be called normally, and repeated calls with the same arguments return cached results instead of recalculating them.
+A memoized function is created by wrapping a pure function using `memoize()`.

+After that, the function can be called normally, and repeated calls with the same arguments return cached results instead of recalculating them.

+This significantly improves performance for expensive or frequently repeated operations.

 ---